 1. OS for the Laptop

-For architects and architecture students one of the key aspects in choosing a laptop is deciding whether to go for Windows laptops or macOS devices.
+One of the key aspects in choosing a laptop for architects or architecture students is deciding whether to go for Windows laptops or macOS devices.
 It’s not just that Windows devices come at a more budget-friendly price range than Apple laptops, the number of programs supported in macOS devices is also less.

 2. Memory and Processing Power